 - Wear a facemask / covering to your appointment

 - Only bring essential items with you.

 - Arrive on time for your appointment but stay outside the clinic.
 I will come and meet you.

 - Observe social distancing whenever possible within the clinic

 - Attend alone unless a parent, guardian or carer is needed.
 Let me know if this is the case as I will need to book a larger treatment room.

 More information will be sent to you once an appointment has been made.

-At your first appointment I will make an initial assessment of the problem with which you are attending.
+At your first appointment I will make an initial assessment of the problem for which you are attending.
 I ask questions about your problem, such as how and when it started, your current symtoms and what makes them better and worse.
 I also need to get some background information, ask about your general health and what medication, if any, you take.
 My aim is not just to treat the symptoms but to try and find the cause of the problem, if this is not already obvious, and to achieve this the initial assessment is crucial.

 I will then do a physical assessment which will involve examining the problem area(s), and performing special tests.
 I need to be able to see the area concerned so please be prepared to undress to your underwear in some instances.

 There will be time for questions and to discuss treatment options or whether physiotherpy is the appropriate treatment for you.
 If physio is an appropriate option, some form of treatment will be provided.